nsidc/pmesdr/README.md

 [`ceedling`](https://github.com/ThrowTheSwitch/Ceedling) system, which is an extension of the Ruby Rake build system.

+`git`/`git-lfs`: The system requires git to access and check out the software from the GitHub repository.
+The `git-lfs` package is required to properly install the regression data.
+If `git-lfs` is not installed, the regression tests will run, but will complain about reading regression .nc file format.

 ## Installation

 Install the the PMESDR system by cloning the repo: